AnonymouslyFast/BasicCustomShops/README.md

 /shopmanager createshop <String> - creates a shop with the given name /shopmanager createproduct <String> - puts you in a product creation tool that will guide you through creating a product for the given shop.
-/subshop deleteshop <String> - deletes the given shop
+/subshop deleteshop <String> - deletes the given shop /shopmanager togglevisibility <String> &7- Toggles whether the given shop is visable or hidden to the public.
 ```

 ## GUI Actions